Peter-obi/MD_simulation_agents/README.md

 # List of tasks, will update as I finish each one
 1. Is protein soluble or membrane bound?
 Use appropriate extraction scripts.
-2. Choose protein with highest resolution
+2. Choose pdb with highest resolution from returned results and prepare.